najieh/najieh/README.md

 ### Najieh
-- 📝 I'm currently pursuing a Bachelor's degree in Computer Science and a Master's degree through an Accelerated Master's program.
+- 📝 I'm currently finishing a Master's degree in Computer Science through an Accelerated Master's program.
 - 📫 How to reach me: nchoudh6@gmu.edu

 <!--